Skizzy-create/Kerbal-Position-Estimatior/README.md

 ## Data Collection
 The data is meticulously gathered from a simulated spacecraft within the KRPC environment, capturing critical flight parameters such as position, velocity, g-force, aerodynamic forces, altitude, atmospheric conditions, orientation, angular momentum, mass, thrust, and atmospheric density.
 This wealth of data is streamed in real time and meticulously recorded for further analysis.

+We gather data from a simulated spacecraft within the KRPC environment.
+This data includes:

+* Position
+* Velocity
+* G-force
+* Aerodynamic forces
+* Altitude
+* Atmospheric conditions
+* Orientation
+* Angular momentum
+* Mass
+* Thrust
+* Atmospheric density

+This real-time data is meticulously recorded for further analysis.

 ## Data Processing
 Data processing is adeptly handled through `data_connecting.ipynb`, where the raw data is transformed into a structured training dataset.
 Each flight session contributes to a uniquely named file that enriches `training.csv`, forming the foundation for model training.
 Z-score normalization is applied to standardize the dataset, ensuring zero mean and unit variance, which is instrumental in enhancing model performance.